MDAnalysis/UserGuide/doc/source/reading_and_writing.rst

         for ts in u.trajectory:
             w.write(ag)

 You can pass keyword arguments to some format writers.
-For example, the :ref:`LAMMPS DATA <DATA-label>` format allows the ``lengthunit`` and ``timeunit`` keywords to specify the output units.
+For example, the :ref:`LAMMPS DATA <DATA-format>` format allows the ``lengthunit`` and ``timeunit`` keywords to specify the output units.

 Pickling
 ========

-MDAnalysis currently supports pickling of AtomGroups and trajectories that have *not* been read in as :ref:`multiple files <chainreader-label>` or from a PDB file (`Issue 1981`_).
+MDAnalysis currently supports pickling of AtomGroups and trajectories that have *not* been read in as :ref:`multiple files <chainreader>` or from a PDB file (`Issue 1981`_).
 Universe cannot be pickled.

 .. ipython:: python